-Appendix A provides a summarised list of all the feature classes relevant to the Abu Dhabi planning domain that are in the Base Data Archive.
+Appendix A provides a summary of the Base Data Archive and a list of all the feature classes relevant to the UAE planning domain.
 The Base Data Archive is a holding geodatabase of all potentially relevant spatial data but it should be noted that not all data loaded into the Base Data Archive was used to subsequently create the derived layers.
-Each feature class was subject to further checks as detailed in Section 2.8.3 prior to their use within the derived layers.
+Each feature class was subject to further checks as detailed in Section 2.7.3 prior to their use within the derived layers.